-As of December 31, 2022, we had unfunded capital commitments of \$204.3 million, consisting primarily of agreements to purchase helicopters, including two AW189 heavy helicopters, six AW139 medium helicopters and five AW169 light twin helicopters.
-The AW189 helicopters and AW139 helicopters are scheduled to be delivered in 2024.
+As of December 31, 2023, we had unfunded capital commitments of \$307.3 million, consisting primarily of agreements to purchase six AW189 heavy helicopters, six AW139 medium helicopters, five AW169 light twin helicopters and five H135 light twin helicopters.
+The AW139 helicopters are scheduled to be delivered in 2024, and the AW189 helicopters and H135 helicopters are scheduled to be delivered between 2024 and 2025.
 Delivery dates for the AW169 helicopters have yet to be determined.
-In addition, the Company had outstanding options to purchase up to ten additional AW189 helicopters.
-If these options are exercised, the helicopters would be scheduled for delivery between 2024 through 2025.
-The Company may, from time to time, purchase aircraft, for which it has no orders.
+In addition, the Company has outstanding options to purchase up to six additional AW189 helicopters and ten additional H135 helicopters.
+If these options are exercised, the AW189 helicopters would be scheduled for delivery between 2025 and 2026, and the H135 helicopters would be scheduled for delivery between 2027 and 2028.
+The Company may, from time to time, purchase aircraft for which it has no orders.

-As of December 31, 2022, \$34.9 million of our capital commitments (inclusive of deposits paid on options not yet exercised) may be cancelled without further liability other than aggregate liquidated damages of approximately \$1.1 million.
+As of December 31, 2023, \$35.6 million of our unfunded capital commitments (inclusive of deposits paid on options not yet exercised) may be terminated without further liability other than aggregate liquidated damages of approximately \$1.1 million.
 If we do not exercise our rights to cancel these capital commitments, we expect to finance the remaining acquisition costs for these helicopters through a combination of cash on hand, cash provided by operating activities, asset sales and financing options.